hyprwm/hyprland-wiki/pages/Configuring/Environment-variables.md

 - `XDG_SESSION_DESKTOP=Hyprland`

-XDG specific environment variables are often detected through portals and applications that may set those for you, however it is a good idea to provide them in your wrapper script as a fail-safe.
+XDG specific environment variables are often detected through portals and applications that may set those for you, however it is not a bad idea to set them explicitly.

 # QT Variables